 Purple Haze buds are prominently a deep green with rich purple hues throughout.
-They are typically long medium or large sized flowers, often presenting a fluffy-looking spade structure.
-Look closer to see the thick layer of sweet sticky resin surrounding tiny milky white trichomes dispersed among the orange hairs (similar to its cousin Cherry Pie).
+They are typically long medium or large-sized flowers, often presenting a fluffy-looking spade structure.
+Look closer to see the thick layer of the sweet sticky resin surrounding tiny milky white trichomes dispersed among the orange hairs (similar to its cousin Cherry Pie).
 Some variations include purple hairs or bright blue undertones.

 Why is Weed Purple?